-I had definitely not started early study with the goal of completing my Bachelor’s degree in physics alongside school.
-Rather, it had turned out like that over time — through my interest in physics and through the great support of my high school, the TU Dresden, my classmates and fellow students and last but not least my friends and family.
+I definitely did not begin early study with the goal of completing my Bachelor’s degree in physics alongside school.
+Rather, it had turned out that way over time — through my interest in physics and through the great support of my high school, the TU Dresden, my classmates and fellow students, and last but not least my friends and family.

-Above all, early study is a great program to get to know life at university and to get insights into different courses of study.
-Of course it also offers the possibility to speed up your later studies, but first and foremost, it is a chance to get a glimpse into the world of knowledge beyond the school curriculum already as a pupil.
+Above all, early study is a great program to get to know life at university and to get insights into different fields of study.
+Of course, it also offers the possibility to speed up your later studies, but first and foremost, it is a chance to get a glimpse into the world of knowledge beyond the school curriculum – already as a pupil.

 Sitting on a Magenta Sofa

-My inquiry was met with positive resonance, and two months later I’m sitting on a magenta-colored sofa in the main building of the Deutsche Telekom Stiftung in Bonn and talk about the book project.
+My inquiry was met with positive resonance, and two months later I’m sitting on a magenta-colored sofa in the main building of the Deutsche Telekom Stiftung in Bonn, talking about the book project.
 In fact, the Deutsche Telekom Stiftung had largely withdrawn from the project in 2014 after the end of its financial commitment.
-But of course it would be interesting to know how the program has developed since then.
+However, it would be interesting to know how the program has developed since then.